thesquaregroot/clazzy/README.md

 generating an intermediate representation that can be used as a bridge between various forms of input and output.

-Clazzy is an free (as in speech) C++11 program licensed under the GNU General Public License (GPL) version 3.
+Clazzy is an free (as in speech) C++11 library licensed under the GNU Lesser General Public License (LGPL) version 2.1.
 It is important to note that although any derivative works of this program must also be free (per the GPL), any generated code belongs to the copy-right holder of the input (i.e. the user).